Software Requirements Specification – Why does your startup need it? How to make it right?

 This section is needed to describe part of the functionality at a higher level.
 It might be a description of every feature in relation, also important to outline them all no matter how small.

-For the further estimation and description of the project in fullest, you should outline every user.
+For further estimation and outlining the project to the fullest, you should describe every user.
 For example – registered users, unregistered users, admin, etc. The features and overall looks can change from user to user so it’s important to clarify this moment.

 Ideally, you should have the wireframes but at this stage, you can make simple ones (even drawn) yourself.
 They don’t need to be perfect, just describe each page and the relations between them.
 In other words ‘userflow’ – what and where the user should click to get the needed result.
 There are also numerous simple + free tools to make a digital clickable version like – InVision Studio, Figma, Marvel, etc.